Jakeshellybase/fund-component/README.md

 You can find the API key on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
 If you don't have an account, you will need to create one.

-You can find your Wallet Connector project ID at [Wallet Connect](https://cloud.walletconnect.com).

 ```sh
 # See https://portal.cdp.coinbase.com/products/onchainkit
 NEXT_PUBLIC_CDP_API_KEY="GET_FROM_COINBASE_DEVELOPER_PLATFORM"